Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 #### Evaluation Metrics
 *1. The key is to find the steps **after the new feature**.
 Thus, metrics which are related to "enrollment" or "payment" can be evaluation metric.*

-*2. The desgin of this new feature is to divert less-committed people to the Free course, and thus we expect that the number of users after "clicking the free trial" should go down in the experiment, compared to the control group*
+* **Gross Conversion (=enrollment/click):** "enrollment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metric will move in the experiment and can be used as an evaluation metric.
+The desgin of this new feature is to divert less-committed people to the Free course, and thus we expect that the number of users in "enrollment" should go down in the experiment, compared to the control group*

+* **Net conversion (=payment/click):** "payment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metric can be used as evaluation metric.
+We expect this metirc

-* **Gross Conversion (=enrollment/click):** In the experiemnt, this metric should go down, because "enrollment" occurs after this new feautre.
+* **Retention (=payment/enrollment):** Both of "payment" and "entrollment" occurs after this new feautre
-* **Retention (=payment/enrollment):**
-* **Net conversion (=payment/click):**

 #### Bad Metrics